 Another important dimension of the work environment assessments concerns psychosocial aspects of the workplace, often defined as those related to an appearance and specificity of stress factors, coping strategies in stressful situations and sources of social support.
-Interesting here is that studies of the psychosocial work environment often try to explain "how job demands and social structures and interactions in the organization influence the psychological well-being of employees".
-Such a perspective thus can bind together macro- and meso-levels of social relations and orders with personal and individual facets of the employees' welfare.
-This way of analyzing the impact of work conditions will be applied to GENERA data.
+Interesting here is that studies of the psychosocial work environment often try to explain "how job demands and social structures and interactions in the organization influence the psychological well-being of employees" (Theorell, 2006).
+Such a perspective thus can bind together macro- and meso-levels of social relations and orders with personal and individual facets of the employees' welfare (Knudsen, Busck & Lind, 2011, p.380).
+This way of analysing the impact of work conditions will be applied to GENERA data.